ndcrd/easy_sfx_manager/README.md

-# Simple SFX manager for Godot Engine 4.x.
+# Easy SFX Manager for Godot Engine 4.x.
   This is a manager for utilizing positional and indirectional audio in 3D projects.
 Written in GdScript and planned to be updated with time as C++ GdExtension.
   Current iteration is a very basic, robust solution to use as Singleton or as a scene Node based on user scenario.